pirovc/ganon/README.md

 	             --input-files $(find RefSeqCG_arc_bac/v2/files/ -name *.genomic.fna.gz -type f)

 If `--output-db-prefix` is not set, the database files `ganon_db.*` will be overwritten with the updated version.
 The `find` command will only look for files `-type f` inside the `v2/files/`, ignoring symbolic links from sequences which were not changing in this version.

+By default, `ganon update` will only add new sequences provided to the index.
+To perform a full update, also removing sequences for the index, use the option `--update-complete` and provide the full set of updated references instead of only the new sequences.

 ### Using extra files to build and update